openeuropa/oe_showcase/modules/oe_showcase_glossary/README.md

 styling for the glossary summary and results.
 - [Better Exposed Filters](https://www.drupal.org/project/better_exposed_filters): Optional.
 Provides
 auto-submit for the sort and page size form elements.
+- [Pathauto](https://www.drupal.org/project/pathauto): Optional.
+Provides alias for terms in the glossary.

 ## How it was built